 The primary reason we see SSA affiliate groups fade away is due to poor leadership transitions.
 Finding and training the next generation is absolutely essential to keeping your group alive after you graduate.

 We'd love to see all our groups implementing a year-long succession plan.
-To that end, we have several resources on Succession Planning, including a Succession Planning Guide and a presentation from our Northern California Leadership Summit.
-They're great resources and have lots of information and tips to prepare your next gen leaders for success.
+To that end, we have several resources on Succession Planning, including the Leadership Transition Planning guide.
+We strive to help you prepare your next generation of leaders for success.

 But we also realize that you can't go back in time, and sometimes the circumstances don't allow your group to plan that far in advance.
-If that's your case, we've prepared this "Succession Planning Quick Plan," courtesy of the UNCG Atheists, to help you use the time you have to train the best possible next generation of leaders.
+If that's your case, we've prepared "The Quick Plan," with help from the UNCG Atheists, to help you use the time you have to train the best possible next generation of leaders.

 This four-week plan can be shortened if necessary.
 The key elements are introducing new officers to the university resources and external support, and having the new officers run a meeting or event with former leader assistance.

 Don't forget that we are here to help your group.
 If you are having trouble preparing for the future, have questions, or need help, don't hesitate to contact us!

 Week 1 -Campus Resources

 - Any offices for reserving rooms and/or equipment on campus

 - Any campus organizations or interfaith groups the group is involved in

 - Any bank or budget offices involved with group funding